Best Scuba and Snorkel Mask for Beards and Mustaches

-It might not or most likely will not create a tight seal if you have a full beard.
-But for a mustache you should be able to get a full seal as the mask is stretched over your whole face.
+It might not or most likely will not create a good seal if you have a full beard.
+But for a mustache, you should be able to get a full seal as the mask is stretched over your whole face.

 Both of these masks cover your face completely.
 As such, the mustache is not in the way at all and you get a tight seal around your face.